 When I look at the first photographs, the shapes within the water look too regimented – evenly spaced horizontal stripes.
 They remind me of a Liquorice Allsort!

 Too even – remember the secret of good composition?

-So to achieve variety within the shapes I decide to position the glass so it is completely surrounded by the board (which is 60cm x 60cm)
+So to create variety within the shapes I decide to place the glass so it is surrounded by the board (which is 60cm x 60cm)

 This helps to ‘fill’ the whole glass with the darker shape.

 I can then leave a slight view at the top of the glass that places emphasis on the curve of the form.
 This will help when painting the cylindrical shape.
-Also, the green in the background will add a bit of depth and subtle interest in the surroundings, whilst the tabletop line helps to bring the object forward and stop it from appearing to ‘float.’
+Also, the green in the background will add a bit of depth and subtle interest in the surroundings, whilst the tabletop line helps to bring the object forward and stop it from ‘floating’.